GrandSuccess87/REACT.JS-MemoryGame/README.md

 # REACT.JS-MemoryGame
 A memory game app that uses ReactJS.

-(application's UI in components, manage component state, and respond to user events).
+Application's UI in components, component state is managed, and responds to user events.

-Components

 Card
 The card component is where the puppy images are displayed.